JohnEarnest/ok/docs/Trees.md

 An Alternate Take
 -----------------
 The columnar tree representation we've been working with up to this point behaves nicely in many cases.
 You may have noticed a few downsides, though.
-There are odd edge cases; we have to treat the zero index specially.
-Appending to and removing from such a representation is enormously clumsy.
-Even more fundamentally, the representation is underconstrained.
-We can actually represent non-tree structures.
-For example, consider the following decidedly cyclic "tree":
+There are odd edge cases: we have to treat the zero index specially and appending to and removing from such a representation is enormously clumsy.

-	(1 1
-	 1 2
-	 2 1)

-How do we fix this?
+How can we fix this?
 Turn it on its head!
 Instead of using links from a parent to each child, have each node track the index of its parent.
-A side benefit to this representation is that trees require only a single flat "shape" vector no matter how many children may be attached to any given node; N-ary trees are not a special case.
+The root will be indicated with a node which links to itself.
+A side benefit to this representation is that trees require only a single flat _shape vector_ no matter how many children may be attached to any given node; N-ary trees are not a special case.

 	    a
 	   / \